 I’ve learned over the years that holding tightly to one’s own beliefs around best practices, tools, and disciplines has been a fundamental source of failure in business.
 While it feels easier to simply argue against those with whom we don’t agree, it actually exhausts time limited resources required to be objective.

-Perceptions and biases are something we deal with in every aspect of our lives – personally and professionally.
 Many experiences over the course of our lives shape who we become and what we value.
 This story points out my own bias based on stereotypes of titles and roles with an organization.
 Ken had a great impact on my life and you’ll not likely guess their title or profession.
 Wait for it …

 There was a point in time when individuals had to learn code, design, and understand the business in order to make things work.
 While this was more challenging than today, the benefits to me were immense.
 I learned early on that success wasn’t about how we got to the solution.
 It was how we always got to a better solution, together.